 I am a professional machinist and metalworker by trade.
-I was in the metalworking trades for 7 years before recently transitioning to leatherwork full time.
+I was in the metalworking trades for 7 years before transitioning to full time leathercraft.
 I bring the same attention to detail and design from the machine shop into the leather studio.
-I look to design bags tough enough to survive any daily grind while continuing to look great for many many years.
+I design bags tough enough to survive any daily grind while continuing to look great for many many years.
 Leather is an investment.
 I put hours of time, (plus years of training) into making every leather item I construct worth your money and attention.
 Every piece is designed specifically to outlast short term trends and maintain lasting style as well as durability.

 I got into leatherwork in 2015.
 I had just finished a 2 year contract making knives for Filson C.O.
 I then took a job working for a saddle maker where I learned both European and American fine saddle making techniques.
 This includes design plus both hand and machine stitching skills.